Standards of Conduct

 Violations of Standard of Conduct #1 include, but are not limited to:

+- Violation of Standard #1.3.
+False Report: Intentionally, negligently, or recklessly making a false report of misconduct that results in the unneeded utilization of University resources.

 - Violation of Standard #1.4.
-False Report: Intentionally, negligently or recklessly making a false report of misconduct that results in the unneeded utilization of University resources.

-- Violation of Standard #1.5.
-Fake Identification: Using, possessing, or providing a driver’s license or other identification with facts inconsistent with information maintained by the University is a violation of the student code of conduct.
+False Identification: Using, possessing, or providing a driver’s license or other identification with facts inconsistent with information maintained by the University is a violation of the student standards of conduct.

 Standard of Conduct #2: Respect and Promote the Dignity of all Persons.